CHILDREN AVAILABLE FOR ADOPTION

 Based purely on our experience, we predict approximately the following waiting periods, depending on the children’s age:

-For healthy children up to 3 years of age - around 5 years
+- For absoultely healthy children up to 5 years of age - around 6 years

-For healthy children 4-7 years of age- around 4-5 years
+- For absolutely healthy children up to 7 years of age- around 4-5 years

-For healthy children between 7 and 9 years of age - around 3-4 years
+- For absoulutely healthy children between 7 and 9 years of age - around 3-4 years

-For healthy children 10 years old or up - around 2 to 6 months
+- For absolutely healthy children 10 years old or up - around 2 to 6 months

 If relatively minor health issues/developmental delays in the above-written groups of children are accepted by the adoptive parents, the period might be reduced.